x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/view-external-admin-audit-log.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## What do you want to do?

-### Use the EAC to view the external admin audit log report
+## Use the EAC to view the external admin audit log report

 Estimated time to complete: 3 minutes

 1. Go to **Compliance management** \> **Auditing** and click **View the external admin audit log report**.
 All configuration changes made by Microsoft datacenter administrators and delegated administrators during the specified time period are displayed, and can be sorted, using the following information:

-  - **Date** The date and time that the configuration change was made.
+  - **Date**: The date and time that the configuration change was made.
 The date and time are stored in Coordinated Universal Time (UTC) format.

-  - **Cmdlet** The name of the cmdlet that was used to make the configuration change.
+  - **Cmdlet**: The name of the cmdlet that was used to make the configuration change.

     If you select an individual search result, the following information is displayed in the details pane: